That Grows With You

 Choosing a Retirement Plan for Your Business

 Hiring and keeping the right employees is important to your business's success — and offering an attractive benefits package is a key part of recruiting and retaining the best people.
-State Farm® can design an employee benefits package, including the right business retirement plans, with your goals in mind.
-Your local agent can educate you and your employees on how the plan works, the benefits of participation, and how it will grow with your business every step of the way.
+The information below provides an overview of small business retirement plans available through State Farm®.
+Open an account for your business today!

 Sole proprietors, partnerships, limited liability companies, Sub S Corporations, and C Corporations that do not employ any common-law employees have several options for business retirement plans.
 The business owner's spouse (if employed and compensated by the business) may also participate in these plans.

 For businesses with no common-law employees, these business retirement plans allow owners to maximize their contributions.
-Employer contributions are tax deductible to the business, and salary deferral can be pre-tax contributions (which are excluded from income for federal income tax purposes) or designated Roth contributions.
+Employer contributions are tax deductible (subject to applicable limits) to the business, and salary deferrals can be made on a pre-tax basis (which are excluded from income for federal income tax purposes) or as Designated Roth Contributions.

-Simplified employee pension (SEP) plans allow business owners to set aside money in a retirement account for themselves (and spouse, if applicable).
-There are no administration costs, minimal paperwork, and all contributions are tax deductible to the business.
+Simplified employee pension (SEP) plans allow business owners to set aside money in a retirement account for themselves (and spouse, if applicable) subject to applicable limits.
+There are no administration costs, paperwork is minimal, and all contributions are tax deductible to the business.